Making Sense of What Test Reports Say

 Criterion Referenced Test

-CRTs, such as the Iowa Test of Basic Skills or the Terra Nova, are a type of achievement test that measures whether a student has mastered material at one specific grade level.
+Criterion referenced tests, such as the Iowa Test of Basic Skills or the Terra Nova, are a type of achievement test that measures whether a student has mastered material at one specific grade level.
 These tests tend to be exhauastive in the content they cover and are generally administered over the course of days.

 Norm Referenced Test